-The Group Chief Executive is responsible for the day-to-day management of the business, in line with the strategy and long-term objectives set out by the Board.
-The Group Chief Executive may make decisions in all matters affecting the operations, performance and strategy of the Group's businesses, with the exception of those matters reserved to the Board or its Committees.
+The Group CEO is responsible for the day-to-day management of the business, in line with the strategy and long-term objectives set out by the Board.
+The Group CEO may make decisions in all matters affecting the operations, performance and strategy of the Group's businesses, with the exception of those matters reserved to the Board or its Committees.

 - devise the strategy and long-term objectives of the Group, in line with the agreed risk appetite, for recommendation to the Board and, following approval, implement the budgets, risk profiles, strategy and objectives through the leadership of the executive team with guidance or direction given where appropriate (the Executive Team);